-- 1. Be familiar with the legal and ethical frameworks and guidelines for professional practice (APA Code of Ethics). - 2.
-Know how to access information about the state laws and regulations concerning the practice of psychology in one's own jurisdiction, and the resources for accessing that information concerning practice in other jurisdictions. - 3.
-Understand the importance of self-awareness and self-care and know how to maintain it. - 4.
-Be able to apply ethical decision making and problem solving to clinical situations and ethical conflicts in a multiculturally sensitive manner.
+- 1. Identify the legal and ethical frameworks and guidelines for professional practice (APA Code of Ethics and Federal/State laws). - 2.
+Demonstrate how to access: (a) information about the laws and regulations concerning the practice of psychology in one's own jurisdiction, and (b) the resources concerning practice in other jurisdictions. - 3.
+Develop and practice self-awareness, self-care, and the maintenance of self-awareness and self-care. - 4.
+Demonstrate how: (a) in clinical situations, ethical decision-making and problem-solving can proceed in a culturally sensitive manner, and (b) ethical conflicts may be resolved in a culturally sensitive manner.